darklordabc/overmemed/README.md

 **Most Simple yet Effective:** The hero which is most very simple yet ingenious. <br>
 **Most Technically Challenging:** The hero which is most technically proficient.<br><br>

-This is all for fun, but just as a sweetener, any winner of a cateogry will also recieve 25 USD.
+This is all for fun, but just as a sweetener, any winner of a category will also win **25 USD**.

 # How To Add a Hero:
 I'm assuming most modders know this part, but if it helps anyone, than it will be worth writing it up.<br>